danielcbit/apcctrl/doc/manual/manual.rst

     #see if this is a powerfail situation
     if [ -f /etc/apcctrl/powerfail ]; then
             echo
-            echo "APCUPSD will power off the UPS" echo
+            echo "APCCTRL will power off the UPS" echo
             /etc/apcctrl/apccontrol killpower
             echo